 | Brightness | Screen brightness, 10-100%.
 Lower brightness uses less battery. |

-| Dim Timeout | How long the watch waits without touch before dimming the screen. |
+| Dim After | How long the watch waits without touch before dimming the screen (15-180 seconds). |

-| Sleep Timeout | How long after dimming before the screen turns off. |
+| Sleep After | How long without touch before the screen turns off (30-240 seconds).
+Appears only when Sleep is on. |

-| Tilt Wake | When on, raising or turning your wrist wakes the screen.
-When off, you wake it with a tap. |
+| Tilt to Wake | When on, raising or turning your wrist wakes the screen.
+When off, you wake it with a tap or the side button. |

-| Deep Sleep | When on, the watch enters a deeper low-power state after the screen has been off a while, turning off the wireless radio to save the most battery.
-When off, the link stays warm while the screen is dark. |
+| Deep Sleep | When on, the watch enters a deeper low-power state after the screen has been off a while, to save the most battery.
+When off, the screen still turns off, just less deeply, and the watch wakes faster. |

 See Menus and Settings for the full settings reference.